Board of Directors

 Mónica Hernandez is the regional organizer for the Southeast Immigrant Rights Network (SEIRN).
 A native of Mexico with roots in both countries, Monica moved to Tennessee in 2001 to join the Highlander Center's education team.
 She led Highlander's immigration work, co-developing and co-facilitating the Institute for Immigrant Leadership Development (INDELI) from 2004 to 2006.
 INDELI's goals were to develop Laino grassroots leadership and organizations in the Southeast.
 She was also the lead staff person on the Threads Leadership and Organizing School from 2008 to 2010.
 She was the Founding Chair of the Board of the Tennessee Immigrant and Refugee Rights Coalition, serving from 2003 to 2007.
 Before moving to the South, Monica worked at the Northern California Coalition for Immigrant Rights in San Francisco from 1988 to 2001.

-Gerald is the former coordinator of the Black Alliance for Just Immigration (BAJI), an organization founded in the Oakland/San Francisco Bay Area in April 2006 to support fair and just immigration reform.
+Gerald Lenoir is the former Executive Director of the Black Alliance for Just Immigration (BAJI), an organization founded in the Oakland/San Francisco Bay Area in April 2006 to support fair and just immigration reform.
 He is also a co-founder of the Priority Africa Network (PAN), a Bay Area organization that advocates for progressive policies toward Africa and organizes dialogues between African Americans and black immigrants.
 Gerald has provided leadership for progressive causes for 40 years within the immigrant rights movement, the anti-apartheid movement, the anti-racist movement, the peace and solidarity movements, and electoral campaigns.
 He is currently a Strategy Analyst at the Haas Institute for a Fair and Inclusive Society at the University of California, Berkeley.